VESL Work Readiness & Communication Skills

 The VESL Work Readiness & Communication Skills Program is designed for intermediate-advanced ESL students looking for employment or exploring careers.

-The VESL Work Readiness & Communication Skills program is designed for intermediate-advanced ESL students and focuses on career exploration, the job search process, hard & soft skills, and workplace culture and etiquette.
-This program helps you improve your communication skills in English while learning and practicing effective strategies for finding and starting a job.
+The VESL Work Readiness and Communication Skills program prepares advanced students (ESLN Level 5 or higher) to enter a career pathway, whether through direct entry into the workforce or entry into a noncredit or credit CTE (Career Technical Education) or academic program.
+The program focuses on career exploration, the job search and application process, developing hard and soft skills, and U.S. workplace culture.
+You will improve your communication skills in English while learning and practicing effective strategies for finding, starting, and keeping a job.

 A Certificate of Competency is awarded upon successful completion of all required courses.